Bortoi: Arshan Ulhansag

 Bortoi is also known for its healing spring Ulhansag, located 3 km from the ulus, in the area of Sur-Dur.
 This area is considered sacred for a long time.
 Buddhist lamas constantly lived here, who prayed daily and thanked heaven for their generosity in favor of people suffering from various ailments.

 Although analyzes from sources were not carried out and it is not known about their beneficial properties, arshan itself is very popular not only among residents of nearby villages, but also among residents of the entire region.
 They come to rest in Ulhansag and from other areas and the city of Ulan-Ude.

 A source in Ulhansag help with diseases of the joints, kidneys, gastrointestinal tract, infertility.

 Since 2011, close to old summer houses with private funds, construction of new houses more convenient for living has been underway (see photo).
 In the summer of 2015, 7 houses were built in Ulhansag in this way.

 Natural resources

 The territory of the Bortoi ulus is located in the mountainous taiga region, in the risky farming zone.

-Flora
+Flora and Funga

 The plant world around Bortoy is very rich.
 Here grow larch, birch, cedar, spruce, lingonberry, blueberry, wild strawberry, black currant, blueberry, sour fox, butter mushrooms, lard.